 A performing account is defined as an account that is less than 61 days past due.
 A non-performing account is defined as an account that is contractually delinquent for 61 days or more or is a Chapter 13 bankrupt account, and the accrual of interest income is suspended.
 When an account is 120 days contractually delinquent, the account is written off.
-Effective April 1, 2013, the Company changed its policy in regards to Chapter 13 bankrupt accounts.
-Prior to April 1, 2013 the Company would charge-off the entire principal balance of a Chapter 13 bankrupt account in the month following confirmation from the bankruptcy court.
-Subsequent to the charge-off the Company would collect monthly payments from the bankruptcy court recording the recovery payments and reducing charge-off totals in the month collected.
-Under the new method, the Company no longer charges off the entire principal balance at the time of bankruptcy.
 Upon notification of a bankruptcy, an account is monitored for collection with other Chapter 13 bankrupt accounts.
 In the event the debtors balance has been reduced by the bankruptcy court, the Company will record a loss equal to the amount of principal balance reduction.
 The remaining balance will be reduced as payments are received by the bankruptcy court.
 In the event an account is dismissed from bankruptcy, the Company will decide, based on several factors, to begin repossession proceedings or to allow the customer to begin making regularly scheduled payments.
-This approach to bankrupt accounts aligns the Company with typical industry practice and is an immaterial change to the policy.
-Total gross finance receivables that are Chapter 13 bankrupt accounts as of March 31, 2014 were approximately \$4,390,000.